Postnatal depression and perinatal mental health

 See our page on treatments for PTSD for more information.

-For more general ideas see our page on looking after your mental health as a new parent.
+For more ideas, see our page on ways to look after your mental health when becoming a parent.

 This information was published in April 2020.
 We will revise it in 2023.

 References and bibliography available on request.